 Below are my tips on how to accept a breakup.
 But, it’s important to remember that what helped me accept breakups I didn’t want may not work for you.
 Your job is to find the beliefs, thoughts and activities that helped you accept difficult situations in the past, put those things into practice.

-Learn to live with your little shadow
+Learn to live with the wispy shadows of loss

 In Accepting a Breakup – 5 Tips From Pandora’s Box, I share the sad insight that some losses will never leave us.